Saudi-led intervention in the Yemeni civil war: March 2015

 In March 2015, in a joint statement, the member-states of the Gulf Cooperation Council (with the exception of Oman) said they had decided to intervene against the Houthis at the request of Hadi's government.

-The coalition declared Yemeni airspace to be a restricted area, with King Salman declaring the RSAF to be in full control of the zone.
+The coalition declared Yemeni airspace to be a restricted area, with King Salman declaring the Royal Saudi Air Force to be in full control of the zone.
 Saudi Arabia began airstrikes, reportedly relying on US intelligence reports and surveillance images to select and hit targets, including weapons, aircraft on the ground and air defences.
 Al Jazeera reported that Mohammed Ali al-Houthi, a Houthi commander appointed in February as president of the Revolutionary Committee, was injured and three other Houthi commanders were killed by airstrikes in Sanaʽa.

 Strikes on 26 March also hit Al Anad Air Base, a former US special operations forces facility in Lahij Governorate seized by Houthis earlier in the week.
 The targets reportedly included the Houthi-controlled missile base in Sanaʽa and its fuel depot.
 Strikes overnight also targeted Houthis in Taiz and Sa'dah.
 Thousands demonstrated in Sanaʽa against the intervention, which ex-president Ali Abdullah Saleh also condemned.
 In Taiz thousands came out supporting Hadi and Saudi Arabia.

 The scope of strikes expanded further on 27 March, with a radar installation in the Marib Governorate and an airbase in the Abyan Governorate coming under air attack.
 The commander of the operation dismissed reports of civilian casualties, saying airstrikes were being carried out with precision.
 Additional strikes early on the next day hit targets in Al Hudaydah, Sa'dah and the Sanaʽa area, as well as Ali Abdullah Saleh's main base.
 Rumours indicated Saleh fled to Sanhan, on the outskirts of the Houthi-controlled capital.
 An Aden government official said Saudi strikes destroyed a long-range missile facility controlled by the Houthis.